 Camping towels are small micro fiber towels that are super absorbent.
 Consider it like a chamois for your body; you dry off a section, then wring the excess water out.
 That’s how a camping towel works.
 They don’t cost a whole lot and come in several sizes.
 Also, a good outdoor towel will include a clip so you can clip it to your tent and let it air dry.

-I recommend the Wise Owl Outfitters Camping Towel.
+I recommend the Wise Owl Outfitters Camping Towel when it comes to camping gear towels.
 This towel comes with everything we are looking for.
 It is large, so it will double as a beach towel, which is one of the reasons I prefer this towel over others.
 It has a clip that allows you to hang it out to dry.
-It is made of a quick drying micro fiber, and, it’s soft and absorbent, which is exactly what you’re looking for in a camping towel.
+It is made of a quick drying micro fiber, and, it’s soft and absorbent, which is exactly what you’re looking for in a motorcycle camping towel.

 Unless you want to feel your way around the woods at after dark, you’re going to need a light source.
 I’m a firm believer in head lamps.
 They are very popular among outdoorsy people such as backpacker, hikers and campers and there a plenty to choose from.
 So, here are a few features to look for when selecting a head lamp.

 - Adjustable angle so you can tilt it down when needed.

 - Adjustable brightness.
 You don’t always need a super bright light.

 - A flashing feature for safety or a SOS distress signal.

 - A red light feature.
 The low, red light allows your eyes to adjust to night vision and gives you better peripheral vision than white lights.